miguelverdasca/csZBar-1/README.md

 ## Thanks

-Thank you to @PaoloMessina and @nickgerman for code contributions.
+Thank you to @MiguelVerdasca for code contributions.